 60 Minutes in Space

+Explore breaking space news with space scientists and hear the latest updates on missions exploring the solar system, rocket launches, cutting-edge astronomy and more.
+This evening's presentation is by Naomi Pequette, Owner & Astronomer, Peak Nova Solutions.
+Please use the West Museum Entrance.
 No reservations required.
 Seating is on a first-come, first-served basis.
-Explore breaking space news with space scientists and hear the latest updates on missions exploring the solar system, rocket launches, cutting edge astronomy, and more.
-This evening's presentation is by Curator of Space Sciences Dr. Ka Chun Yu.
-Please use the West Entrance of the Museum.
-Get your tickets today!

 Upcoming Virtual Events

-Created for grades 4-12, but all are welcome.
+Recommended for grades 4-12, but all learners welcome.

 Gates Planetarium Shows